OrioPrisco/STAR/README.md

 open a terminal in the extracted/cloned folder

 to decode a gamesave.d13 file execute `python3 gamsave.py -d -i PATH_TO_GAMESAVE_D13`.
-This will output a json file to your terminal, You can put it int oa text editor and modify your savefile.
+This will output a json file to your terminal, You can put it into a text editor and modify your savefile.
 Once you are done editing save it somewhere and do `python3 gamsave.py -i PATH_TO_JSON_FILE`
 This will output the gaemsave.d13 file to your terminal